Do you have an over-excited demanding dog you appear to have lost control of?

 When I work with a client who has a demanding dog then I teach the owner to change the way things happen.
 The dog needs to learn that demanding behaviour gets nothing and everything rewarding must be earned.
 They need to learn to sit and wait until you are ready

 There is no easy fix to change this behaviour as the dog has been reinforced that it is rewarding.
 We need to set the young dog up for success because if there are young children in the household then they need close supervision with the dog or bad habits will be reinforced

-As an experienced dog trainer I work with the client to modify what the dog finds rewarding and support the client on this difficult journey.
-They have to show the dog in a kind way that the behaviour is no longer rewarding and a new ways are more rewarding.
+As an experienced Dorset dog trainer, I work with the client to modify what the dog finds rewarding and support the client on this difficult journey.
+They have to show the dog in a kind way that the behaviour is no longer rewarding and new ways are more rewarding.